johnb432/Weapons-Balance-3CBBAF/README.md

+# Changelog for Weapons balance 12.02.2021

+- Updated to comply with 3CB Faction update

 # Changelog for Weapons balance 05.12.2020

 - Unhid UK3CB BAF 32Rnd 40mm belt and changed weight from 9.61kg to 6.53kg